 6: Cotton Belt Depot Museum (Tyler, TX)

 Next stop: Saint Louis Southwestern Railroad.
 From planes to trains, you can get a big dose of American history in Tyler, Texas alone.
 Better known to Tyler residents as “the Cotton Belt”, the train line was built to carry cotton and produce to the town of Big Sandy, Texas.
 Your family can enjoy a look back to the history of the railroad through artifacts, pictures, and memorabilia between the years of 1905 to 1956.

 To complete the full Cotton Belt experience, catch a train ride just 45 minutes away at the Grapevine Vintage Railroad in Palestine, TX.
 Your kids will love the experience of riding in one of two beautifully restored trains, Puffy or Vinny.
 Both are pulled by two vintage locomotives from 1896 and 1953, respectively.
 Your kids will get to learn a little piece of history in a fun, interactive way.
 Check out their website here.

 If you’re looking to encourage a love for the arts, The Tyler Museum of Art is an educational and cultural center that celebrates the visual arts.
 Have a guide take you through the museum’s permanent collection of more than 1,500 works, which includes Mexican folk art along with early and contemporary pieces by Texas artists.

-⇒ For a good bite to eat while you’re out in the Tyler area with your family, check out 5 locally-owned restaurants that serve healthy meal options.
+⇒ For a good (and affordable) bite to eat while you’re out in the Tyler or Longview area with your family, check out these Local Longview Discounts or Local Tyler Discounts that serve healthy meal options.